Throughout this privacy policy, there are words and phrases that have a specific meaning or that we are using in a special way. They are:

 Alternatively, you can make a complaint to the Information Commissioner’s Office:

-Information Commissioners Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF
+By Post: Information Commissioners Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

 By Website: Click Here